-Jessica Long, VP Executive Project Manager & Senior Executive Assistant - Cub Scout Troop #336.
 Cub Scouts is for boys and girls, kindergarten to 5th grade.
 Serve as Den Leader to help youth develop the foundations for leadership, citizenship, and personal fitness through fun activities.
 Cub Scouting activities are designed for Scouting families to get in on the fun, and include exploring the outdoors, building projects, making friends, and developing a lifelong love of learning as Cub Scouts earn patches related to their grades.
-Serving Walla Walla County with 24.0 hours volunteered in 2022.